sparklemotion/nokogiri.org/content/installing_nokogiri.md

 # Installing Nokogiri

 Nokogiri includes its own updated and patched copies of [libxml2][] and [libxslt][] libraries.
-By default, installation of Nokogiri will used the use these copies.
+By default, installation of Nokogiri will use these copies.
 Alternatively, you may install using your operating system's built-in libraries or other custom versions of these libraries.